 Emergency Response Planning

 It’s not enough to have a risk management plan in place for your Greek organization.
 You have to know who is going to respond to the emergency, what they’re going to say, and under what scenario they will respond.
+It's crucial to share general harm reduction efforts widely and ensure they can be implemented on small and large scales.

 In order to make this process as effective as possible, it’s important to create a plan and then share that plan with your vendors, venue, and security.
 Everybody needs to be on the same page.
 Knowing the plan is the most important step of the process.
 It doesn’t do anybody any good if the plan sits in a binder or on a file on the computer and nobody knows how to execute it.
 If you’re going to use your chatbot as a communication tool, you have to train your audience to know this as well.
 Clear and concise communication only works if your audience knows how they’re going to get the message.

 Once you’ve taken the appropriate steps of determining risk, planning for it, and learning the plan, you’re ready to tackle any issues that may come your way.
 Being prepared is one of the most essential ways to keep you and your attendees safe.
 The trust you build with your attendees can be difficult to get back if a crisis is mishandled.
-So, schedule some time to create a risk management plan or refresh your old one.
+So, schedule some time to create a risk management fraternity plan or refresh your old one.